Railroad Crossing Accidents

 Back to Top

-Pedestrians in Georgia have just as much right to use the road as cars, trucks, and motorcycles in Georgia.
+Pedestrians in Georgia have just as much right to use the road as cars, trucks, and motorcycles.
 Unfortunately, drivers don’t seem to pay as much attention to people walking alongside the road or lawfully crossing the street at a crosswalk.
 That’s why there are so many car accidents involving pedestrians injured while crossing the street or walking alongside one.

 Atlanta pedestrian accident lawyers who know how to protect your rights